 Heat half of the oil (3 tablespoons) in a large, heavy saucepan or Dutch oven over medium-low heat.
 Add the leeks, onion, and carrots, and season with salt and pepper.
 Cover and cook, stirring occasionally, until the vegetables are tender, about 15 minutes.
-Add 3 cups of the stock, the wine, tomatoes, bay leaves, thyme, sage, reserved chopped porcinis, and the reserved mushroom soaking liquid.
-(If there's sediment in the soaking liquid, be sure to leave that behind.)
+Add 3 cups of the stock, the wine, tomatoes, bay leaves, thyme, sage, chopped porcinis and the reserved mushroom soaking liquid.
+(Leave behind any sediment in the soaking liquid.)

 Drain the beans and add them to the saucepan.
-Bring the mixture to the start of a simmer, then reduce the heat and simmer, uncovered, until the beans are tender, 1 1/2 to 3 hours, depending on the age of the beans.
-Stir the mixture occasionally, and add more stock by half-cupfuls so that the beans stay just covered with liquid while they cook.
+Bring the mixture to the start of a simmer, then reduce the heat and simmer, uncovered, until the beans are tender, 1-1/2 to 3 hours.
+Stir the mixture occasionally, and add more stock by half-cupfuls so that the beans stay just covered with liquid as they cook.

-Heat the remaining 3 tablespoons of oil in a large skillet over medium-high heat.
-Add the sliced mushrooms and shallots; cook, stirring frequently, until the mushrooms are begin to exude liquid, about 4 minutes.
-Add the garlic and continue cooking until the mushrooms are tender, 3 to 7 minutes more, depending on the variety.
+Heat the remaining oil in a large skillet over medium-high heat.
+Add the sliced mushrooms and shallots, and cook, stirring frequently, until the mushrooms begin to give up their liquid, about 4 minutes.
+Add the spinach and garlic, and continue cooking until the mushrooms are tender, 3 to 7 minutes more.
 Season with salt and pepper to taste.

-To serve, add the mushroom mixture to the hot bean ragout and cook over medium heat to warm the mushrooms.
+To serve, add the mushroom mixture to the hot beans.
 Sprinkle with parsley and serve hot.